Table of contents

 A common example would be ink cartridges and paper to go with a printer or in the example below it’s a variety of curl control products from Very.com

-If you’re unsure which products to bundle together, have a look at existing buyer behaviour.
+If you’re unsure which products to bundle together, look at existing buyer behaviour.
 For example, if someone purchases a shelf, do they also purchase brackets?

 Conversion Rate Optimisation